christsven/H.E.A.T/ruleset/H.E.A.T.md

 The UAV uses the same damage value as its team.
 They always deploy grounded with the operator, except if the scenario rules state otherwise.

+Except for recon role, a DOT is considered destroyed once the drone is lost.

 ##### Movement

 A drone can be suspended at any height below 2' (60cm).
 Per activation, either